-Ali suddenly finds himself in charge of Sam, his five-year-old son that he barely knows.
+EN - Ali suddenly finds himself in charge of Sam, the five-year-old son he barely knows.
 Penniless and without friends, he leaves the north of France to seek shelter at his sister’s in Antibes.
+There, he finds work as a bouncer at a local nightclub where he meets the beautiful Stephanie, an expert whale trainer at the local Marineland.
+One day, Ali gets an unexpected phone call from Stephanie who is now wheelchair-bound after a tragic accident.
+She has lost both her legs and her dreams…

 |Title||Rust & Bone|